 - Adoption of Chapter Policy Guidelines (optional)

-After that the ARC will file articles of incorporation for your chapter in the state where chapter is located.
+The ARC will file articles of incorporation for your chapter in the state where chapter is located.

 Form 990.
 Normal rules apply for filing the Form 990, which is the tax return for nonprofit organizations.
 All chapters must file a Form 990 or 990 EZ if their gross receipts are over $50,000 in a year.
-All chapters must file a 990-N e-postcard if their gross receipts are under $50,000.
+All chapters may instead file a 990-N e-postcard if their gross receipts are under $50,000.
 Gross receipts include all contributions, dues, and gross revenues from fundraisers.
 These forms are due to the IRS within four and a half months of the end of your fiscal year – either October 15 or May 15. (see Governance.)

 Chapters should be careful to comply with all rules and regulations concerning charitable contributions.
 Obtain the latest information from the IRS.gov website.